-Prior to the issuance of an Audit Report/Opinion, an engagement quality control review is performed for all audit and related assurance services, with limited exceptions.
+An engagement quality control review is performed for all audit and related assurance services, with limited exceptions.
 The review is performed by a partner or a manager who is not directly involved in the engagement and who has the appropriate experience and knowledge about applicable accounting and auditing standards and regulations.
+The engagement quality control reviewer is not part of the engagement team and is not portrayed in fact or appearance as a member of the engagement team.
 Appropriate experience and knowledge includes experience and knowledge of the entity's industry, economic environment, and accounting principles.
-For all public interest entities and all high risk engagements, the review is performed by a partner.
+For all public interest entities and all high risk engagements, the review is performed by a partner with sufficient and appropriate experience and professional qualifications to act as an engagement partner on these types of audits.